 The October 23, 2001, Assigned Commissioner’s Ruling Regarding Comments On Certain Direct Access Issues, issued by Commissioner Wood, raises issues related to retroactive direct access suspension and refers to the need to remedy alleged “cost-shifting” related to exiting direct access customers.
 Certain parties in their comments on the Commissioner’s Ruling have called for “exit fees” to be enacted, both prospectively and retroactively.
 The Commissioner’ Ruling also states at page 5 that, “It is noted that the above matters will also be considered in the prehearing conference scheduled on November 7, 2001 in the ALJ Barnett’s Ruling of October 11, 2001.
 Any additional issues related to the above may be raised at that time.”

 AReM states unequivocally its position that the Commission does not have the legal authority to impose such fees absent enabling legislation.
 Until such time as the Legislature acts on this issue, there is no authority for the Commission to act.
 AReM therefore would strongly oppose any effort herein to include the subject of so-called “exit fees” as within the scope of this proceeding.
+(DO we have to talk about having hearings if they choose to address these issues – its stated in our response to Wood?)

 G. Conclusion [summarize the foregoing]